-3.9 Leadership of research
+3.11 Leadership of research

-3.9.1 Principal Investigators and group leaders must ensure that the appropriate direction of research and the supervision of researchers (including training) is provided.

-3.9.2 The creation of an environment where everyone is treated fairly and with respect is essential to facilitating good research.
+- 3.11.1 Principal Investigators and group leaders must ensure that the appropriate direction of research and the supervision of researchers (including training) is provided. - 3.11.2 The creation of an environment where everyone is treated fairly and with respect is essential to facilitating good research.
 Within a research group (where one exists), responsibility for creating such a climate lies with the group leader.
-Group leaders are responsible for creating and maintaining a safe, open and collaborative working environment which should include being clear about processes in place which permit raising issues of concern, notably in relation to bullying and harassment.
+Group leaders are responsible for creating and maintaining a safe, open and collaborative working environment which should include having clear about processes in place which permit raising issues of concern, notably in relation to bullying and harassment21.

-3.10 Leadership of Early Career Researchers
+3.12 Leadership of Early Career Researchers

-3.10.1 Heads of School, Directors of Research and Knowledge Exchange, Principal Investigators, and any individual with line management or supervision responsibilities for researchers, should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure compliance with the Code.
-Dedicated mentoring https://www.ich.org/fileadmin/Public\Web\Site/ICH\Products/Guidelines/Efficacy/E6/E6\R2\Step\4\20 16\1109.pdf http://www.sussex.ac.uk/humanresources/personnel/policies should be offered on any particular area where the researcher requires support.
+3.12.1 Heads of School, Directors of Research and Knowledge Exchange, Principal Investigators, and any individual with line management or supervision responsibilities for researchers, should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure compliance with the Code and following the principles of the Concordat to Support the Career Development of Researchers22.
+Dedicated mentoring should be offered on any particular area where the researcher requires support.
 Early career researchers should be signposted to relevant training and development opportunities.